kozit/KsIL/Docs/Parameters.md

 ## String Array

-ItemCount 32int (4 Bytes), ItemLength 32int (4 Bytes), ItemContent (MUST BE AS LONG AS SPECIFIED IN ItemLength)
+FullLength 32int (4 Bytes), ItemCount 32int (4 Bytes), ItemLength 32int (4 Bytes), ItemContent (MUST BE AS LONG AS SPECIFIED IN ItemLength)